ucli-tools/gits/README.md

 - **Easy Commit**: Quickly commit changes with a custom message.
 - **Pull Request Management**: Create, close, and merge PRs for both GitHub and Gitea.
 - **Platform Authentication**: Login and logout functionality for both GitHub and Gitea.
+- **Issue Management**: Fetch and save issues from both public and private repositories with flexible authentication options.
 - **Branch Management**: Create, delete, and manage branches easily.
 - **Repository Initialization**: Initialize a new Git repository and push it to GitHub.
 - **Commit Management**: Revert to previous commits and undo reverts.